icy/bocker/README.md

 of course)_ to the `/bocker.sh` script in the result image.

-This script only contains functions, and if you provide any arguments to it, they are considered as command in the environments where your functions are defined.
+This script only contains functions, and if you provide any arguments to it, they are considered as command in the environment where your functions are defined.
 For example

+    # ed_ship --later my_method
     /bocker.sh ed_my_method
     # /bocker.sh find

 will invoke `ed_my_method` (or `find` command) that you have shipped.

-Because of this, you can simply define a `start-up` script, and use `/bocker.sh` to call them.
+Because of this, you can simply define a `start-up` function, and use `/bocker.sh` to call them.
 That exactly means, `bocker.sh` can be used as your `ENTRYPOINT`.